-- A built-in function is called. - A function is called using the M:F syntax, where M and F are atoms or expressions. - An operator Op/A is called (this is handled as a call to function erlang:Op/A).
+- A functional object (fun) is called. - A built-in function is called. - A function is called using the M:F syntax, where M and F are atoms or expressions. - An operator Op/A is called (this is handled as a call to function erlang: Op/A).